djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

     *---*
 ```

+And here’s the same idea visually (points + edges + faces as “glue”):

 ![connectivity](https://github.com/djeada/Vtk-Examples/assets/37275728/f3a63ec5-0197-4aca-944c-6a5e61ae6878)

+*A common real-world pitfall: “looks connected” vs “is connected”*

+Many meshes coming from certain file formats or pipelines duplicate vertices per face (each polygon has its own private set of points).
+Visually it can still look like a single surface because the duplicated points have identical coordinates.
+But topologically it’s a set of separate faces.

+This shows up immediately with filters that act per-cell (or per-face), especially shrink-like operations.
+You shrink each polygon toward its own center and suddenly the mesh “explodes” into detached tiles.
+The filter isn’t being random; it’s revealing the true connectivity.

-### Data Flow
+### Data flow

 VTK’s pipeline is intentionally predictable: sources produce data, filters transform it, and outputs feed into the next step.
-That predictability is what makes large visualization workflows manageable, you can swap filters in and out without rewriting everything.
+That predictability is what makes large visualization workflows manageable.
+You can swap filters in and out without rewriting everything because the interfaces and execution model are consistent.

-The “human” takeaway: pipelines keep you honest.
-Instead of doing a bunch of hidden one-off transformations, you build a chain where each step has a purpose.
-That’s also why debugging in VTK often means checking *which stage* introduced a change in connectivity or attributes.

-**Do:** build and test pipelines in small steps, checking outputs after major transformations.
-**Don’t:** stack many filters at once and only inspect the final output, when something looks wrong, it’s painful to figure out where it went sideways.
+It also makes debugging more systematic.
+When something looks wrong, the best approach is usually to inspect the pipeline stage-by-stage and find where geometry, topology, or attributes changed in a way you didn’t expect.

+The flow typically looks like this:

-* The flow of data in VTK usually follows this pattern: Source -> Data object -> Filter -> Data object.
+* Source → Data object → Filter → Data object → (more filters) → Mapper/Renderer
-* Each stage of this pipeline can modify the data and its connectivity, which determines how the data elements relate to each other.

 ```
   Input(s)          Filter         Output(s)